AntiLink99/BTH_Leaderboard_Generator/README.md

 # BTH_Leaderboard_Generator
 Simple Java application that parses discord messages by the moon tournament bot and creates a .txt leaderboard

-To parse the input.txt, run ParseBotMessage.java
+To get the current leaderboard, just run Fetch_BeatTheHub_Leaderboard.jar!

-You might want to set the argument "-Djava.util.Arrays.useLegacyMergeSort=true" in your JVM for the program to work properly.
+It will create a "leaderboard" folder which contains the generated .pdf.

+Have fun!